 You can change your starting corral by sending an email to the following address: info@zurichmaratobarcelona.es

-You can engrave your name and the time you achieved during the Marathon on your medal, as a keepsake that will last forever etched in stone.
-In any case, you will receive a finisher medal and a certificate if you finish the race.
+You can have your name and the time you achieved during the Marathon engraved on your medal, making it a memory etched in stone.
+In any case, you will receive a finisher's medal and a certificate if you finish the race.

-In March, in the capital of Catalonia, the temperatures and weather are quite ideal for practicing your passion.
-With slightly cool temperatures, the sun is likely to shine, and you might even take a dip in the sea if you’re brave enough.
+In March, in the capital of Catalonia, the temperatures and weather are quite ideal for pursuing your passion.
+With temperatures still a bit cool, the sun is likely to be present, and you might even go for a swim in the sea if you're brave enough.

 We offer a travel package that allows you to book your hotel and flight ticket along with your race bib.
 To learn more about our offers, click here.

-No worries if you can't be there in advance.
-You can entrust a friend with your registration receipt, send them the email with your bib number, and a photocopy of your ID, and they can pick it up on your behalf.
+No worries if you can't be there early, just give a relative your registration receipt, email them the bib number, and a photocopy of your ID, and you're all set.

-The central hub of the event, you might find yourself spending some time browsing through exhibitor stands or at the equipment shop located there.
+It's the hub where the event is organized, and you might spend some time wandering around the exhibitor stands or at the equipment store installed there.

-Supporters can access each point of the course via the metro to cheer on their favorite athletes throughout the race.
-And if you're up for it, you can even walk from one point to another, offering a splendid opportunity to discover the beautiful course from a different perspective.
+Supporters can reach every point on the course by metro to support their favorite athletes throughout the race.
+And if you're up for it, you can even walk, giving you the chance to see the beautiful course from another angle.

 You must be at least 18 years old on the day of the event.